HPI-CH/CognitIDE/README.md

 <!-- Plugin description -->
 CognitIDE integrates body sensor hardware to record physiological data while reading and interacting with code and generates code highlightings and heatmaps for assessment.
 It is available for IntelliJ-based IDEs with build numbers 221 to 222.
+Lab Streaming Layer (LSL) streams are supported.

 ## Installation